takelwerk/takelage-doc/doc/apps/gopass.md

 be the file system path of your password store.
 You can examine the configuration by running `gopass config`.

+## Insert a Secret

+Use `gopass insert -m` or `gopass insert --multiline` to insert new secrets.
+If you omit `--multiline` the string 'Password: ' will be prepended to the password which will probably lead to a lot of confusion.

 ## Clone a Store

 gopass password stores should only be cloned